ganelson/inform-evolution/proposals/0009-dialogue-sections.md

 	Before examining a thing (called T):
 		if dialogue about T intervenes, stop the action.

-When the director is active, beats are also performed:

-- if there is a lull in conversation (in that no other dialogue has been performed this turn), and if the director can find a beat to perform which is both available and relevant, and either has not been performed before or is recurring.
+When the director is active, beats are also performed if there is a lull in conversation (in that no other dialogue has been performed this turn), and if the director can find a suitable beat to perform.
+"Suitable" means that:

+- the beat either has not been performed before or is recurring, and
+- all required speakers for the beat are within earshot.

+The director will if possible try to find a suitable beat for which any "if" and "unless" conditions, or sequencing conditions, have been met.
+It will not choose a beat for which the player is the first speaker unless that beat is marked as `involuntary`.

+If the director fails to find such a beat, it will next try to find a suitable beat which is marked as `spontaneous`, and will perform that.
+This is considered a complete change of subject, so if the director has to do this then it will also empty the list of live conversational subjects.

+Failing both attempts, the director will give up.

-A new rule in the turn sequence rulebook, `dialogue direction rule`, handles this.
+A new rule in the turn sequence rulebook, `dialogue direction rule`, handles all of this.

 The director sometimes has to manage quite a complex situation, especially if dialogue beats are causing each other to be performed.
 The new debugging